nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `DEADLINE` can also be omitted to create a task with no specified deadline.
 * When adding a task with a deadline with a date that is invalid but with a day of 31 or less, instead adds a task with a deadline on the last day of the month.
+* While there is no character limit for Task descriptions, descriptions will be truncated if they are too long to display.

 Examples:
 * `addTask d/Go for a run te/2023-02-14 19:00`